Skip to content

 SQL> ALTER SYSTEM SET processes=200 scope=spfile;

-You use a database trigger and your changes to the underlying table structure caused the trigger status to become INVALID
+You use a database trigger and your changes to the underlying table structure change the trigger status to INVALID

-The next time the trigger is released, the implicit compilation of the trigger fails with the following error:
+The next time an event releases the trigger, the implicit compilation of the trigger fails with the following error:

 "ORA-04045: errors during recompilation/revalidation of SCOTT.ERROR_LOG_TRIGORA-01031: insufficient privileges"

-To resolve this issue, explicitly grant the administer database trigger privilege to the trigger's owner so that the owner can alter the database trigger:
+To resolve this issue, run the following command to explicitly grant the administer database trigger privilege to the trigger's owner so that the owner can alter the database trigger:

 SQL> GRANT ADMINISTER DATABASE TRIGGER TO example-owner;